raphaelcohn/lemonade/README.md

 #### Validation of Output

 * Build Failures are generated
-* Build Warnings are generated
+* Build Warnings are generated, including spelling mistakes

 #### Maximal Compression of Output